logzio/logz-docs/_source/logzio_collections/_tracing-sources/dotnet-framework-otel-auto.md

 <!-- tab:start -->
 <div id="overview">

-Deploy this integration to enable automatic instrumentation of your ASP.NET Core application using OpenTelemetry.
+Deploy this integration to enable automatic instrumentation of your ASP.NET/.NET Framework application using OpenTelemetry.

 ### Architecture overview

 This integration includes:

-* Installing the OpenTelemetry ASP.NET Core instrumentation packages on your application host
+* Installing the OpenTelemetry ASP.NET/.NET Framework instrumentation packages on your application host
 * Installing the OpenTelemetry collector with Logz.io exporter
-* Running your ASP.NET Core application in conjunction with the OpenTelemetry instrumentation
+* Running your ASP.NET/.NET Framework application in conjunction with the OpenTelemetry instrumentation

-On deployment, the ASP.NET Core instrumentation automatically captures spans from your application and forwards them to the collector, which exports the data to your Logz.io account.
+On deployment, the ASP.NET/.NET Framework instrumentation automatically captures spans from your application and forwards them to the collector, which exports the data to your Logz.io account.

 </div>
 <!-- tab:end -->